 The organizations that comprise the HPTN adhere to relevant US federal regulations and National Institutes of Health (NIH)/National Institute of Allergy and Infectious Diseases (NIAID)/Division of AIDS (DAIDS) policies as a condition of receipt of NIH funding.
-These regulations and policies are referenced throughout this Manual of Operations (MOP), as well as within site and Network operations Standard Operating Procedures (SOPs) and Study-Specific Procedures (SSP) manuals.
+These regulations and policies are referenced throughout this Manual of Operations (MOP), as well as within site and Network operations Standard Operating Procedures (SOPs) and study-specific procedures (SSP) documents.